phpmyadmin/phpmyadmin/doc/glossary.rst

     IPv6
-      IPv6 (Internet Protocol version 6) is the latest revision of the Internet Protocol (:term:`IP`), designed to deal with the long-anticipated problem of its precedessor IPv4 running out of addresses.
+      IPv6 (Internet Protocol version 6) is the latest revision of the Internet Protocol (:term:`IP`), designed to deal with the long-anticipated problem of its predecessor IPv4 running out of addresses.

       .. seealso:: <https://en.wikipedia.org/wiki/IPv6>